chloeandisabel/napper/README.md

 #=> [%Napper.Heroku.App{...}]
 ```

-What dynos does the "prod-app-name" application have?
+What dynos does the "some-app-name" application have?
+(The app name is
+assumed to be defined in the config file or shoved into the client.)

 ```elixir
 iex> ds = client |> Napper.Heroku.Dyno.list